Every time I shower, rest my head on the pillow or comb my hair, I wonder why my hair is shedding so much. Is it normal?

 Estrogen is one of the few hormones that activate hair growth.
 During pregnancy, the ovaries produce more than enough estrogen to speed up the hair growth cycle.

-This rule, however, is inverted after menopause, and the rates of both estrogen and progesterone (female sex hormones) decrease while the rates of androgens (male sex hormones) spike subsequently and cause two problems:
+This rule, however, is inverted after menopause and hence seems to be the reason for hair shedding.
+The rates of both estrogen and progesterone (female sex hormones) decrease while the rates of androgens (male sex hormones) spike subsequently and cause two problems:

 Get to know The relationship between menopause and hair loss.